CircuitVerse/Interactive-Book/docs/gates.md

 ## XOR gate

-The NAND gate behaves in the opposite fashion to and AND gate.
-You can think of it as an AND gate followed immediately by a NOT gate.
-Its output is 0 when the two inputs are 1, and for all other cases, its output is 0.
-The name NAND comes from joining NOT and AND.
-The symbol for NAND is the same as that for AND except for the addition of a small circle on the right side.
+The XOR(Exclusive-OR) gate is a logical gate, Which acts in the similar way to OR gate.
+The output is 1, if any one of the input is 1 and the other is 0, and its output is 0 for the all other cases.
+The symbolic representation of XOR is similar to OR except there is an arc right added to the left side before the gate.

 | Input1       | Input 2      | output |
 |:------------:|:------------:|:------:|